kubrickfr/btrfs-send-to-s3/README.md

 # Making a backup

-## RSA Key pair generation
-Look it up using your favourite search engine, and don't do it on the same machine.

-## Non-RSA Keys:
-Worried about Qantum Supremacy?
-PRs welcomed!

 ## How to use the commands?
 Run them without any argument and a summary of command line parameters will be displayed.